cassieqiuyd/MJOLNIR/README.md

 ## Data

-1. Pretrained models can be found [here](https://drive.google.com/drive/folders/1dHLbmKgVuDLoIPMb5V0lNFc17GWMvyFq?usp=sharing).

-2. data: The data can be found [here](https://drive.google.com/drive/folders/1TNkjWVDbagTgFalvHrwR_TbH3YG9GMhM?usp=sharing).
+The data can be found [here](https://drive.google.com/drive/folders/1TNkjWVDbagTgFalvHrwR_TbH3YG9GMhM?usp=sharing).(~ GB)

-Please update the locations accordingly in the config file.
+Please unzip it and put the data folder into the MJOLNIR folder.

 ## Evaluation